-Christina completed her bachelor studies in biology at the National & Kapodistrian University of Athens (Greece) and was trained at the Biology Laboratory of the Faculty of Medicine at NKUA (Greece), where she focused on the molecular basis of colorectal cancer.
-She completed her masters in cancer sciences at the University of Glasgow (UK), where her thesis was on pancreatic cancer in a collaboration between the hematology and pancreatic cancer teams of the Institute of cancer sciences.
-In the Krause lab her work focuses on novel mechanisms of alteration of the bone marrow microenvironment in leukemia.
+Christina completed her bachelor studies in biology at the National & Kapodistrian University of Athens (Greece) and was trained at the Biology Laboratory of the Faculty of Medicine at the University of Athens (Greece), where she focused on the molecular basis of colorectal cancer.
+She completed her masters in cancer sciences at the University of Glasgow (UK), where her thesis was on the role of autophagy in pancreatic cancer.
+In the Krause lab her work focuses on novel mechanisms on the interaction between the bone marrow microenvironment and leukaemia cells.

 Rahul completed his master's degree in biotechnology at IIT Roorkee (India) and his master's project investigated the inhibition of reactive oxygen species in cancer cells.
 He did his PhD at the University of Heidelberg under the supervision of Dr. L. Kaufmann (Prof. H. Steinbeisser (late)).
 During his PhD he studied the involvement of protocadherins (cell adhesion protein) and downstream kinase in Wnt signaling regulation using Xenopus Laevis as model system.
 Rahul joined the Krause group in October 2016.
 Currently he is trying to decipher the microanatomy of leukemia and its contribution to disease progression.